AgataDiCalogero/nttdata-app/README.md

 npm run test:ci # headless Chrome run (pre-push hook)
 ```

-> Note: custom spec files are pending; increasing coverage to the required 60% is tracked in the backlog.
+> Note: increasing coverage to the target 60% is tracked in the backlog.

 ## Project Structure (high level)